Cosmic Fantasy 2: Development

 Cosmic Fantasy 2 was the first video game published by a third-party on a CD-based console.
 A potential re-release was stated by Vic Ireland, President of Gaijinworks, to be difficult due to Telenet having gone bankrupt.
 Sunsoft eventually acquired Telenet's catalogue of games, which lead to Gaijinworks to announce plans for re-releases.

-Reception
+Limited Run Games released the first Cosmic Fantasy Collection in English in January 2024 and features new English translations of the first two games.

+Release and reception

+Cosmic Fantasy 2 was released in Japan for the PC-Engine CD-ROM² on April 5, 1991.

 Cosmic Fantasy 2 was awarded Best RPG Game of the Year for 1992 by Electronic Gaming Monthly.
 They stated that, with "dozens of detailed cinemas, an original plot, a huge world to traverse" and a challenging quest, "this CD literally blows away all of the other RPGs to date!"
-RPGFan praised Cosmic Fantasy 2 for its storyline, gameplay, and art.
-He did however note that the gameplay was typical of the genre and that load times before its frequent battles were frustrating.
+RPGFan praised the game for its storyline, gameplay, and art, but noted that the gameplay was typical of the genre and that load times before its frequent battles were frustrating.
 Writer Christian Nutt felt that Cosmic Fantasy 2 was the most promising choice for "the next great RPG" and discussed how compelled he was to progress in the story and see the game's cutscenes.

 Cosmic Fantasy 2 has an install base of 20,000, and sold nearly 1:1 with the TurboGrafx CD-ROM.